dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ![Heatmap of Continous Predictor Variables](/assets/img/heatmap_continous_predictor_variables.png "Heatmap of Continous Predictor Variables")

-This heatmap shows correlation coefficients between the initial continuous variables plus two variables, "Days Between Cardiac Catheterization and Electrocardiogram" and "PCA variable for 'Height at Rest' and 'Height at Peak Exercise'", created in the early stages of feature enginering.
+This heatmap shows correlation coefficients between each of the initial continuous variables plus two features, "Days Between Cardiac Catheterization and Electrocardiogram" and "PCA variable for 'Height at Rest' and 'Height at Peak Exercise'", created in the early stages of feature enginering.
 This visualization gives you information that is useful in performing data transformations and (further) feature engineering.
+Each unique cell, with its color, helps to provide information on the strength of the _linear_ relationship between the two variables that interact to make it up.
+* Take, as an example, the cell that is made up of 'METs Achieved' and 'Duration of Exercise Test (Minutes).'
+The darker green color indicates a positive correlation which _implies_ a postive relationship between the two variables.
+So as 'METs Achieved' goes up, 'Duration of Exercise Test (Minutes)' has a _tendency_ of going up.
+* For an example of a negative correlation between two of the features, observe 'Maximum Heart Rate Achieved' and 'Age.'
+The dark pink color that makes up their cell suggest a negative corrleation - this _implies_ a negative relationship between 'Maximum Heart Rate Achieved' and 'Age.'
+As 'Maximum Heart Rate Achieved' goes up, 'Age' has a _tendency_ of going down.

 ![Distribution_of_Continuous_Features_by_Target](/assets/img/distribution_of_continuous_features_by_target.png "Distributions of Continuous Features by Target")

 There is a histogram for each of the initial continuous features against the target variable (diagnosis of heart disease).
-This visualization allows you to see which of the predictor variables have noticeable differences in their distributions when split on the target and would therefore be useful in prediction
+This visualization allows you to see which of the predictor variables have noticeable differences in their distributions when split on the target and would therefore be useful in prediction.
-* A good example of this is "Maximum Heart Rate Achieved."
+* A solid example of this is 'Maximum Heart Rate Achieved.'
+The blue histogram, which makes up the patients who have no presence of heart disease, is shifted to the right along the x-axis.
+The majority of those patients are able to achieve a higher maximum heart rate than the patients which do have a presence of heart disease (the orange histogram).

 ![Serum_Cholesterol_Distribution_with_KDE_Overlaid](/assets/img/chol_data_transformation.png "Serum Cholesterol Distribution with KDE Overlaid")